cshelke/ChatServer/README.md

 I have deployed an instance of the server on my AWS running on port 49129 You can use multiple instances of the clients to access the chat rooms of this server.
-More about the client in the Chat_client repository.
+More about the client in the ChatClient repository.

 Steps for implementing Security: